 Medicare Part B Enrollment

-Medicare Part B is medical insurance that covers doctors’ visits and other outpatient services such as the following:
+Medicare Part B is medical insurance that covers doctors’ visits and outpatient services such as:

 - Ambulance transportation